 It Dissolves in Water

 Being water-soluble is one of the perks of using PVA glue in your DIY project.
 You can mix water with polyvinyl acetate if you need to apply a thin coat on porous materials.
-Trust us when we say that doing this will enhance the wetting properties of the PVA glue.
+Trust me when we say that doing this will enhance the wetting properties of the PVA glue.

 The wood glue should mix well in the water as long as you don’t pour it all at once.
 Add the water slowly and stir it well until it dissolves.